 - Go sledding in White Sands National Park

 - Take a hike through Everglades National Park in South Florida

 Save money with an America The Beautiful Pass

-If you plan on visiting several national parks in 2022, and you won’t be able to plan your trip around the National Park Fee Free Days, you may want to consider purchasing an America The Beautiful Pass.
-These annual passes cost $80 and will grant you access to any of the NPS sites without having to pay admission fees.
+Do you plan on visiting several national parks in 2022?
+If you won’t be able to plan your trip around the National Park Fee Free Days, you may want to consider purchasing an America The Beautiful Pass.
+These annual passes cost $80.
+They grant you access to any of the NPS sites without having to pay admission fees.
 There are also discounted options for seniors over 62, 4th graders, veterans, Gold Star Families, and eligible NPS volunteers.
 With some parks charging $35 per vehicle, the $80 pass pays for itself after only a few visits.

 Plan your trip to the National Parks

 For all of your camping and trip planning needs, look no further than RV LIFE Campgrounds and RV LIFE Trip Wizard.
-Campground Reviews is a trusted source of campground and RV park reviews offered by camping and RV enthusiasts just like you.
-With its accompanying RV LIFE App, RV Trip Wizard gets you to your camping destinations utilizing RV-friendly routes specific to your RV and travel preferences.
+RV LIFE Campgrounds is a trusted source of campground and RV park reviews.
+They’re written by camping and RV enthusiasts just like you.
+With its accompanying RV LIFE App, RV LIFE Trip Wizard gets you to your camping destinations utilizing RV-friendly routes specific to your RV and travel preferences.